 Here are the four components of the Gestalt approach:1,3,5

-- Phenomenological method: phenomenological methods in Gestalt therapy involve the use of non-judgmental and unbiased perspectives to help people gain new insight into themselves and their lives.
+- Phenomenological method: Phenomenological methods in Gestalt therapy involve the use of non-judgmental and unbiased perspectives to help people gain new insight into themselves and their lives.
 Phenomenology is particularly focused on understanding how clients make sense and meaning from their experiences.

-- Dialogical relationship: the dialogical relationship in Gestalt describes the importance of the client-therapist relationship.
+- Dialogical relationship: The dialogical relationship in Gestalt describes the importance of the client-therapist relationship.
 Similar to person-centered therapy, Gestalt therapists are trained to develop strong therapeutic relationships and alliances with each client.
 Gestalt therapists are encouraged to be more open, authentic, and transparent with their clients to form this bond.

-- Experimental freedom: experimental freedom is the use of creative, experiential, and interactive activities in therapy, in addition to traditional talk therapy models.
-These Gestalt methods can help clients conduct “experiments” in sessions to help them become more aware of themselves and their patterns.
+- Experimental freedom: Experimental freedom is the use of creative, experiential, and interactive activities in therapy, in addition to traditional talk therapy models.
+These methods can help clients conduct “experiments” in sessions to help them become more aware of themselves and their patterns.
 Gestalt therapy exercises and experiments are designed to help clients identify, interrupt, and change certain patterns contributing to their problem.

 What Can Gestalt Therapy Help With?